-The latencies for the links connecting two VMs from two different PCs within an aggregate are larger than that of category 1 links as shown in Fig. 4.
+The latencies for the links connecting two VMs from two different PCs within an aggregate are larger than that of category 1 links as shown in Figure 3(c) and (d).
 Also larger is the range these latencies change.
 However, we still see a very stable pattern in terms how they change over time.